aott33/aott33.github.io/_posts/2021-10-03-AutomationGateway.md

   - Note: I am using the [Docker Desktop for Windows](https://docs.docker.com/desktop/windows/install/)
 ### 3. Create a `config.yaml` file and add the needed configurations
-  - See the [rocworks/automation-gateway docker page](https://hub.docker.com/r/rocworks/automation-gateway) for an example.
+  - See the [rocworks/automation-gateway Docker Page](https://hub.docker.com/r/rocworks/automation-gateway) for an example.
 I added the following:

 ```
 MqttServer: